RoboCop 2: Filming

 RoboCop 2 was chiefly filmed in Houston.
-Kershner mentioned that Houston was an ideal location due to the relative calmness of Downtown Houston at night.
+Kershner mentioned that Houston was an ideal location, due to the relative calmness of Downtown Houston at night.
 He also claimed that they were shooting in winter, and snow and rain would be an inappropriate climate for film production.
-Jefferson Davis Hospital was used as the location for the Nuke manufacturing plant.
-The finale of the film was shot in the Houston Theater District near Wortham Theater Center and Alley Theatre.
+Jefferson Davis Hospital was used as the location for the Nuke manufacturing plant; it also served as the exterior of the police station.
+The finale of the film was shot in the Houston Theater District, near Wortham Theater Center and Alley Theatre.
 Cullen Center was depicted as the headquarters of Omni Consumer Products, while Houston City Hall was shown in a scene in which Mayor Kuzak speaks to the press.
 The George R. Brown Convention Center and the Bank of America Center were also included in the film.
 Additional footage was filmed at the decommissioned Hiram Clarke Power Plant.

-With Kershner's first few weeks spent storyboarding the visual effects during pre-production, the first month of filming RoboCop 2 were for night filming and Vistavision-camera background plates for Phil Tippett's animated special effects of the final battle scenes.
-A week spent filming a major sequence at an abandoned steel mill established how Kershner would direct the film's other scenes in terms of acting, lighting, and camera movements.
+With Kershner's first few weeks spent storyboarding the visual effects during pre-production, the first month on RoboCop 2 was night shooting, and Vistavision-camera background plates for Phil Tippett's animated special effects of the final battle scenes.
+A week spent filming a major sequence at an abandoned steel mill established how Kershner would direct the film's other scenes in terms of acting, lighting and camera movements.

-The second unit was directed by Conrad Palmisano and mostly shot in Los Angeles, although a stunt sequence by the unit was reported to be filmed near the entrance of the Wortham Theater Center. it got so busy it was unable to produce all the shots Kershner wanted; this meant the director had to film at the unit for a few weeks.
+The second unit was directed by Conrad Palmisano and mostly shot in Los Angeles, although a stunt sequence by the unit was reported to be filmed near the entrance of the Wortham Theater Center.
+It got so busy it was unable to produce all the shots Kershner wanted; this meant the director had to film with the unit for a few weeks.